crate/crate-tutorials/docs/generate-time-series/go.rst

 	    }
     }

+Above, the ``main()`` function:
+- retrieves the latest ISS position through the ``getISSPosition()`` function
+- inserts the ISS position into CrateDB through the ``insertData()`` function
+- implements some basic error handling, in case either the API query or the CrateDB operation fails
+- sleeps for 5 seconds after each sample using the `time`_ package

+Accordingly, the time series data will have a *resolution* of 5 seconds.
+If you wish to change this resolution, you may want to configure your script differently.

 Run the script from the command line:

 .. code-block:: console

     $ go run main.go

+    INSERT OK
     Sleeping for 5 seconds...
+    INSERT OK
     Sleeping for 5 seconds...
+    INSERT OK
     Sleeping for 5 seconds...

-As the script runs, you should see the table filling up in the CrateDB Admin
+As the script runs, you should see the table filling up in the `CrateDB Admin UI`_:
-UI:

 .. image:: ../_assets/img/generate-time-series/rows.png